ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/require-passing-this.md

   constructor(scope: Construct, id: string) {
     super(scope, id);

-    // ✅ Can use this
+    // ✅ Using `this` as scope is always allowed. new Bucket(this, "SampleBucket");

-    new Bucket(this, "SampleBucket");
+    // The following example is valid when `allowNonThisAndDisallowScope` is `true` (as in the recommended set). const sample = new SampleConstruct(this, "Sample");

-    // ✅ With allowNonThisAndDisallowScope is true, can use non-this values (but the scope variable is disallowed) const sample = new SampleConstruct(this, "Sample");
+    // ✅ `sample` (an instance of a Construct) is allowed as scope. new OtherConstruct(sample, "Child");
-    new OtherConstruct(sample, "Child"); // Valid when allowNonThisAndDisallowScope is true }
+  }
 }
 ```